-JAMES MINDEN’s work is was featured in a summer 2018 group show in New York City at the Muriel Guepin Gallery.
+JAMES MINDEN’s work was featured in a summer 2018 group show in New York City at the Muriel Guepin Gallery.
 Abstract Mania included works by 6 other gallery artists.
 The gallery’s new location is at 158 Lafayette Street in Manhattan.
 The Guepin Gallery also featured MINDEN’s work, along with other artists’ works, at the Seattle Art Fair from August 2–5, 2018.

 JIM RISWOLD had a summer-long retrospective exhibition of his work at Hallie Ford Museum of Art at Willamette University in Salem.
 The exhibition, titled Jim Riswold: Undignified ran from June 2 through August 26th, 2018 with monthly gallery talks on June 12, July 10 and August 14.